aturfah/cmplxsys530-final/proposal/proposal.md

 #### Coming Soon™: PokemonAgent
 While yet to be implemented, a ```PokemonAgent``` has some similarities with the RPS agents above.
 In addition to the attributes of the ```BaseAgent```, a ```PokemonAgent``` will have the following attributes.
 <ul>
 <li><i>strategy</i>: How a player weights their moves.
-For example, it may strongly prefer moves that should give high payouts to the user, without considering much of how it affects the opponent.</li>
+For example, it may strongly prefer moves that should give high payouts to the user, without considering much of how it affects the opponent.
+Alternatively, much like a CounterRPSAgent, its possible to make the play that would beat the opponent's last move.</li>
 <li><i>team</i>: A team of 6 pokemon that are used in battle.</li>
 <li><i>game_state</i>: The state of the game, <b>to the player's knowledge</b>.
 The player's knowledge part is important because not all information is readily availible from the start, so uncertainty is unavoidable.</li>
 </ul>